 These two categories come with an arrangement of different subcategories

-First, let’s discuss federal loans,
+First, let’s discuss federal loans for college

 - Direct subsidized student loan